-Brand Name: Antara, Fenoglide, Lipofen, Lofibra, TriCor, Triglide
+Brand names: Antara, Fenoglide, Lipofen, TriCor, Triglide

-What is Fenoglide (fenofibrate)?
+What is Fenoglide?

-Fenofibrate helps reduce cholesterol and triglycerides (fatty acids) in the blood.
+Fenoglide helps reduce cholesterol and triglycerides (fatty acids) in the blood.
 High levels of these types of fat in the blood are associated with an increased risk of atherosclerosis (clogged arteries).

-Fenofibrate may also be used for purposes not listed in this medication guide.
+Fenoglide may also be used for purposes not listed in this medication guide.

-You should not use fenofibrate if you are allergic to it, or if you have:
+You should not take Fenoglide if you are allergic to it, or if you have:

 severe kidney disease (or if you are on dialysis);

-gallbladder disease; or
+liver disease; or

-FDA pregnancy category C. It is not known whether fenofibrate will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether this medicine will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

-How should I take Fenoglide (fenofibrate)?
+How should I take Fenoglide?

 Some brands of fenofibrate should be taken with meals to help your body better absorb the medicine.
 Other brands may be taken with or without food.
 Follow the directions on your medicine label.

-Fenofibrate is only part of a treatment program that may also include diet, exercise, and weight control.
-Follow your doctor's instructions very closely.
+Fenoglide is only part of a complete program of treatment that may also include diet, exercise, weight control, and other medications.
+Follow your diet, medication, and exercise routines very closely.

 Store at room temperature away from moisture, heat, and light.
-Keep the tablets in their original container, along with the packet or canister of moisture-absorbing preservative.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.